zyzo/izberg-api-python/README.md

 #Iceberg Python API

-Iceberg API provides an entire set of functions and class to access and edit Iceberg data.
+The Iceberg API provides an entire set of functions and classes to access and edit Iceberg data.

 Table of Content
 -------------